proinsias/proinsias.github.io/_posts/2021/2021-04-07-nix-convert-restructuredtext-to-markdown.md

 ---
 layout: single
-title: 'Nix: Convert reStructuredText to Markdown'
+title: "Nix: Convert reStructuredText to Markdown"
 excerpt: Another use for pandoc
 date: 2021-04-07
 last_modified_at: 2023-04-26 13:22:37